veereshpattanad/cuda/README.md

+# CUDA Deep Learning Examples

-This repo contains all the code related to cuda programming leveraging the GPU based pipeline and training using pytorch .
+This repository contains basic code related to CUDA programming and GPU-based deep learning using PyTorch.

+The goal is to experiment with GPU acceleration and understand how CUDA can be leveraged in training neural networks.

+More examples and features will be added as the project evolves.